 To initialize a Solana project:

-pnpx envio@3.0.0-alpha.3 init solana
+pnpx envio@3.0.0-alpha.5 init svm

 See the Solana documentation for more details.